 - The park will be straight ahead.

-Leatham Hollow (Mile 19.66): Go south from Logan (left fork heading out of town) to Hyrum, turn left and go up Blacksmith Fork Canyon.
+Leatham Hollow (Mile 19.7): Go south on Main Street from Logan (left fork heading out of town) past Providence and then to Hyrum, turn left and go up Blacksmith Fork Canyon.
 Turn left about 5 miles up the canyon at the Left Fork of the Blacksmith sign.
 About 1 mile past the turn-off you will reach the end of pavement.
 You must stop and park at the gate and walk up the road 1/4 mile to the aid station.
 Do not drive to the aid.
 It is another 3 miles up the dirt road to the Richards Hollow station.
 CREWS ARE NOT PERMITTED AT RICHARDS HOLLOW.
-The road is rough, narrow and dusty.
-Crew your runner at Leatham.

-Beaver Mountain (Mile 75.85): From the Franklin Basin road, go back to the Logan Canyon Highway, turn left and go about 3 miles to the Beaver Mountain left turn.
+Beaver Mountain (Mile 75.9): From the Franklin Basin road, go back to the Logan Canyon Highway, turn left (east) and go about 3 miles to the Beaver Mountain left turn.
 It is about 1-½ miles up the paved road to Beaver Mountain.
 At this point you will enter a large parking lot, with a small lodge at the extreme end.
 Three flag poles are in front of the lodge.
 As you look at the lodge, go right, uphill.
-This is the road to the yurt.
-The yurt is about 200 yards up the hill.
-Dim your lights as you proceed to the yurt; you will be driving on the course against the race flow, and don’t want to blind the runners.
+This is the road to the yurt and the aid station.
+Park anywhere near here and proceed on foot.
+There is ample parking here for crew.

 Finish Go back the way you came from Ranger Dip AS to highway 89.
 Turn left, over the summit, and down to Bear Lake at Garden City.
 At Garden City turn left (north) on Highway 89.
 Cross into Idaho, and in about 3 miles you will reach Fish Haven.
 On the left you will see a restaurant called Gladys’s Place.
 Turn left at Gladys’s Place (Fish Haven Canyon Road).
 The new finish for 2021 is 3/4 mile up this road on your left Fish Haven Creek Lodge (681 Fish Haven Canyon Rd).